opinti/spectral-multifidelity/README.md

 ### 3. Spectral clustering

 The `Graph` class has also a built-in functionality to perform spectral clustering of the nodes.
-The idea is to embed each node in the graph Laplacian eigenfunction space, and then use a standard clustering technique, e.g. K-means.
+This embeds each node in the graph Laplacian eigenfunction space, and then use a standard clustering technique, e.g. K-means.
 Here's an example of using the `cluster()` method:

 ```python
 ## Perform clustering on the graph to find the high-fidelity indices